SunXQlab/DryNetMC/README.md

 This piece of code performs constructing initial PPI networks and correlation networks.
 The following R packages should be installed: "ggm" and "ppcor".

 4. ODENet_Sensitive.R and ODENet_Resistant.R
-This piece of code performs dynamic network reconstruction for sensitive cells.
-The output is a gene interaction matrix which is reformed for Cytoscape visualization.
-The following R packages should be installed:  "iterators" and " pracma".

-This piece of code performs dynamic network reconstruction for resistant cells.
+This piece of code performs dynamic network reconstruction for sensitive cells or resistant cells.
 The output is a gene interaction matrix which is reformed for Cytoscape visualization.
 The following R packages should be installed:  "iterators" and " pracma".

 5. Differential_Network.R
 This piece of code performs differential network analysis, visualization, and characterization (quantifying topological hubs, adaptation dynamics and local network entropy).
 The following R packages are required to be installed: “igraph” and "vioplot".